akanshmurthy/chess/README.md

 Download this repository.
 CD into the directory.
 Run the game.rb file on a terminal with the command:
 <code>$ ruby game.rb </code>

-Use W-A-S-D to move the cursor, and press SPACE to select a piece.
+Use UP, DOWN, LEFT, and RIGHT on the keyboard to move the cursor, and press SPACE to select a piece.
 Move to appropriate place on board to and press SPACE again to perform the move.
 Players will alternate turns.